Big Cruise Ships vs. Small Ships: Smackdown!

-There’s no denying it: When it comes to cruises, size matters, but bigger isn't always better.
+When it comes to cruises, bigger isn't necessarily better.
 Both ship sizes offer fundamentally different experiences and as a result, attract very different clientele.

 Big ships, the largest of which can carry more than 5,000 passengers, offer plenty of everything — restaurants, bars, entertainment, pools, and (of course) people.
 These cruises can be noisy, yet they allow you to retain your anonymity.
 Small ships carry just a few hundred passengers: You’ll bump into shipmates often as there are fewer public spaces to choose from.
 The atmosphere is more relaxed, and the dining options favor quality over quantity.